 - Do I have to complete all activities?

 You are encouraged to participate fully in this course; however, all activities in the course are optional.
 You may interact as much as you choose in order to reach your learning goal.
 For those planning to take the proficiency test, there are participation requirements.

 - Do I need to purchase a textbook?

 The use of a textbook varies by course.
 Your efforts on the Proficiency Exam at the end of each course as well as quizzes and some other activities will be strongly benefited by reading the textbook.
 Please see the MOOC registration page for information on a textbook.

 - How long is the course?

-Available free courses are 6 weeks long.
-Courses will remain available for 1–3 additional weeks to allow time for participants to optionally complete the Proficiency Exam if they wish to do so.
+Available free courses are six weeks long.
+Courses will remain available for 1–3 additional weeks to allow time for participants to optionally complete the proficiency exam, if they wish to do so, and course materials.

 - Do I have to go anywhere?

 Northwestern’s free online courses are entirely online, so you are never expected or required to visit campus.